KGRZ: KXLL

 On June 3, 1946, Western Montana Associates applied for a construction permit to build a new radio station in Missoula on 630 kHz.
 This was amended to 1450 kHz and granted on November 14 of that year.
 The owners of the permittee were three men, one from Butte and two from Helena.
 The station remained unbuilt by May 1947, but it had been rolled into the growing Z Bar Network, with affiliation with NBC and the call sign of KXLL (to match the XL designations of the other Z Bar outlets).
 The station made its debut February 29, 1948, marking the first new service for the city since KGVO (1290 AM) started in 1930.

-Goodover remained with KXLL until 1958, when he purchased station KXLK at Great Falls; Craney needed to sell that outlet to purchase KFBB radio and television.
+Goodover remained with KXLL until 1958, when he purchased station KXLK at Great Falls; Craney needed to sell that outlet to purchase KFBB radio and KFBB-TV.
 Two years later, the Z-Bar network was sold off to separate owners, with June, Inc.—owned by the Wilson family—purchasing KXLL.

 KGMY

 After more than two years running KXLL, however, the station's financial condition had worsened.
 At midnight on February 7, 1963, the station closed down and went silent.
-Christian Enterprises, Inc., which owned stations airing Christian programming in Billings, Glendive and Belgrade, purchased the outlet for $28,000, with the Wilsons receiving a waiver of the FCC's three-year ownership minimum to sell the property.
+Christian Enterprises, Inc., which owned stations airing Christian programming in Billings, Glendive and Belgrade, purchased the outlet for $28,000, with the Wilsons receiving a waiver of the Federal Communications Commission's three-year ownership minimum to sell the property.
 On November 21, the station returned to the air with new KGMY call letters and a religious and "good" music format.

 Christian Enterprises leased KGMY to Dewey and Lawrence G. Wilmot in 1966; the new operators, who also held an option to buy the station outright, intended to return KGMY to a popular music-based format.
 Nothing ever came of the agreement, however, and a new local firm, Mission Broadcasters, acquired the outlet in 1968.
 Mission hired a station manager who had worked at KGVW, the original Christian Enterprises station, and claimed it would retain the "good music" format.
 However, the station manager was replaced that December, and KGMY flipped to country music.
 Daytime power was increased to 1,000 watts in 1971.